imixs/imixs-workflow/src/site/markdown/maven.md

 ## Java EE Module Configuration Using Maven

-Using Maven makes it easy to setup an Java enterprise application.
-Most of the steps described in the [deployment guide](./deployment.html) can be simplified.
-The following section describes how you can use maven in your EAR and how you should setup the EAR and EJB pom.xml files.
+If you are using Imixs-Workflow in a Web Application or a a Microservice, there is no special configuration necessary.
+Maven will put all libraries into the location /WEB-INF/lib/ which is the default location for web modules.
+You can skip the following section if your are working with a maven web module.

 ### Packaging the Imixs-Workflow engine into a EJB Module

+Imixs-Workflow is based on EJB and can be combined with a custom EJB module within your application.
 Using the maven-ejb-plugin you can add a declaration for additional manifest entries.
-This makes it easy to add the Imixs JEE Components into your EJB module.
 The following example shows how to add the additional configuration to your pom.xml

 	<project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 		xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">